zonemaster/zonemaster/README.md

 See the [Zonemaster-gui repository](https://github.com/zonemaster/zonemaster-gui) for more details.

-## Support of DNSSEC algorithm 15 (Ed25519)
+## Support of DNSSEC algorithms 15 and 16

-To be able to support and process algorithm 15 for DNSSEC the underlying OS must have recent version of [OpenSSL] installed, and [LDNS] being linked against that OpenSSL (see [Zonemaster-LDNS-README][Zonemaster-LDNS] for more details).
+To be able to support and process algorithms 15 (Ed25519) and 16 (Ed448) for DNSSEC the underlying OS must have recent version of [OpenSSL] installed, and [LDNS] being linked against that OpenSSL (see [Zonemaster-LDNS-README][Zonemaster-LDNS] for more details).
 These conditions are not met in all supported OSs.
-The following table lists the expected support for algorithm 15 in the supported OSs, given that the installation instructions given for Zonemaster have been followed.
-A test of the domain `ed25519.nl` will reveal if the Zonemaster installation has the support or not.
+The following table lists the expected support for algorithms 15 and 16 in the supported OSs, given that the installation instructions given for Zonemaster have been followed.
+A test of the domains `ed25519.nl` and `superdns.nl` will reveal if the Zonemaster installation has the support or not for algorithms 15 and 16, respectively.

-Operating System | Supports algorithm 15
+Operating System | Supports algorithms 15 and 16
 ---------------- | ----
 CentOS 7         | no
 CentOS 8         | yes